Solar powered generator upgrade can be unnecessarily expensive; do your planning properly and get it right the first time.

 The crate that arrives weighs 130kg; that's heavy and takes at least four people to lift.

 I've done this final solar powered generator upgrade only because we have two adjoining homes.
-It's certainly overkill for the average home unless you want to run aircons and have the total freedom to turn on whatever appliances you want without fear.
+It is certainly overkill for the average home unless you want to run aircons and have the total freedom to turn on whatever appliances you want without fear.

-This baby will be used to power the swimming pool motor and chorinator, the reservoir pump that supplies our home, two hot water kettles, two electric ovens and much more; not all at the same time obviously, without more panels.
+This baby will be used to power the swimming pool motor and chlorinator, the reservoir pump that supplies our home and the hot water kettles; two electric ovens and much more.

-There's a down side to this solar powered generator upgrade; it uses quite a lot of energy just to keep it activated, whether you are using power or not; about 100W.
+There's a down side to this solar powered generator upgrade; it uses some energy just to keep it activated, whether you are using power or not; about 100W.

 It handles the large 3kw lawnmower beautifully but the sun must be shining.
-As a rule of thumb, if you have 4kW of panels, as I have, try not to draw more than that amount for any length of time.
+As a rule of thumb, if you have 10kW of panels as I have, try not to draw more than that amount for any length of time.

 And you have to upgrade your battery bank.
 That's also expensive.

 But this means we almost have the capacity to go off the grid.
-Except that where we live we occasionally get three and even five continuous days of inclement weather; that would stress us out, so for the time being we remain on the grid.
+Except that where we live we occasionally get three and even five continuous days of inclement weather; that would stress us out, so for the time being we remain connected to the utility.

-More important in South Africa it means we have the guarantee of a continuous supply of clean electrical energy without the brown out and surges that do so much damage to the appliances in our homes.
-Just this week I had a patient who lost two fridge motors, a gate motor and her TV in one surge.
-Cost that into the equation and you have a payback time of 2-4 years.
+More important in South Africa it means we have the guarantee of a continuous supply of clean electrical energy without the voltage fluctuations that do so much damage to the appliances in our homes.
+Just this week I had a patient who lost two fridges, a gate motor and her TV in one surge.
+Cost that into the equation and you have a payback time of 2 to 4 years.

-And we have outages at least twice a week; we have electricity when all the neighbours are fuming.
+And South Africa has outages every week; we have electricity when all the neighbours are fuming.
 That a problem that you probably only rarely have.
 When Hurricane Matthew and his pals arrive causing havoc!

 Dirty power continues to arrive from the grid.
 431V down our street was catastrophic.

 Despite serious doubts, we are forced to consider going off the grid.
-That will mean an upgrade to either lithium, or a Redflow battery.
+That will mean an upgrade to either lithium or a Redflow battery.
 It's a big expense, but the utility is going to increase the cost of power by 20% in 2020; being completely independent is looking more attractive by the day.
-A gas geyser to provide hot water during prolonged inclement weather will be necessary.

 The price of lithium batteries has come down to such an extent that purchasing new lead type makes no sense.